coderooz/githhub-social-poster/README.md

 This is a program is for automatically post github repository/repos on social media automatically.

-This is an extention or application of the [Social-Media-Poster]() project.
+This is an extention or application of the [Automate-Posting-App](https://github.com/coderooz/automate-posting-app) project.

+*Note*: You ca check the posts on my [fb page](https://www.facebook.com/people/Coderooz/61562424744859/)

 ## Feature